by Peter Ditzel

 What Is the Christian’s Relationship to Law?

-The Gentiles are without law (anomos).
-Old Covenant Jews were “under the law” (hupo nomos).
-What are we Christians?
-Paul describes himself as “lawful to Christ” (1 Corinthians 9:21, Apostolic Bible Polyglot), and this applies to us, too.
-Some translations have this as, “under law to Christ,” but that is not correct.
-The Greek word is ennomos.
-Paul used it purposely.
-It doesn’t mean “under the law”; it means “in law.”
-Because of Christ, we stand in the law, lawful, fully justified, righteous.
-Christ is our righteousness, we are in Him, therefore, we are lawful.
-We are not without law, we are not under the law, we are always lawful in Christ.
-We are not obligated to law.
-The law of Christ does not bind us.
-It frees us.
-The law of Christ is grace.
 When we are lawful to Christ (as all believers are), Christ’s righteousness shelters us from all punishment from and bondage to law.
 We are then free to do good—to love our brethren (John 13-34-35; 15:12, 17), to love our neighbors (Galatians 5:14), to love our enemies (Matthew 5:44)—as the Spirit leads us without fear of falling short of the standards of a law of works and condemnation.
-That’s why we must never return to the Old Covenant law: “Stand firm therefore in the liberty by which Christ has made us free, and don’t be entangled again with a yoke of bondage….
+That’s why we must never return to the Old Covenant law: “For sin will not have dominion over you.
+For you are not under law, but under grace” (Romans 6:14); and, “Stand firm therefore in the liberty by which Christ has made us free, and don’t be entangled again with a yoke of bondage….
 You are alienated from Christ, you who desire to be justified by the law.
 You have fallen away from grace” (Galatians 5:1, 4).

 We Yield No Ground

 Several voices have lately been calling for an understanding between Reformed Baptists and the teachers of New Covenant Theology.
 They want compromise on the subject of the Law of Moses.
 In essence, they ask, “Can we not agree that the ‘moral laws’—specifically the Ten Commandments—reveal God’s moral will and remain relevant for Christian preaching and instruction today?”
-Outside of teaching and preaching that the Ten Commandments and all of the Law of Moses are fulfilled, ended, and dead, absolutely not!
+No, we absolutely cannot agree!
+The Ten Commandments and all of the Law of Moses are fulfilled, ended, and dead.
 To compromise on this point is to compromise with vital biblical truth.
 It is to deny one of the essential reasons Christ became incarnate, lived, and died.
 Thus, it is to stray into the teaching of antichrist (see “Are You Following the Doctrines of Antichrists?“).
 New Covenant Theologians must hold fast to the truth that there can be no compromise with Reformed Theology.
 There can be no concord between the New Covenant teaching of Christ and the Reformed/Covenant Theology of Reformed Baptists.

 But their minds were hardened, for until this very day at the reading of the old covenant the same veil remains, because in Christ it passes away.